 The privacy rules of the federal Health Insurance Portability and Accountability Act (HIPAA) were effective as of April 14, 2003 and apply to all states.
 Among other things, these regulations provide a national floor of privacy protections for patients by limiting the ways that health plans, health insurers, pharmacies and hospitals among others, can use and disclose patients' personal medical information.
 The regulations protect medical records and other individually identifiable health information, whether it is on paper, in computers or communicated orally.
 One practical impact of these regulations is that you have been receiving or will receive a "Notice of Privacy Rights" from your doctor, medical clinic and pharmacy.
 The Notice should describe the provider's practices regarding how your personal information is handled and your rights.
 It should tell you how to contact the right person with a question or complaint about your health information privacy.
 In addition, since HIPAA establishes minimum standards, states are permitted to enforce more stringent privacy standards.

 This guide provides an overview of the protections provided by HIPAA and state law.
-It is published by the California Department of Consumer Affairs, Office of Privacy Protection.
+It is published by the Department of Justice’s Privacy Unit.

 The U.S. Department of Health and Human Services has prepared a fact sheet that provides an overview of HIPAA.

 The Department of Justice’s Privacy Unit, has a wide array of privacy information.